noahteuscher-zz/noahteuscher/pages/contact.md

   **Introduction**

-  I baked my first loaf of sourdough bread about a year ago, and since then I haven't really been able to stop baking it.
-At this point I make way too much for myself and my roommates to eat, so I decided to begin sharing this passion more widely.
+  I baked my first loaf of sourdough bread about a year ago, and since then I haven't been able to stop baking it.
+By now I make way too much for myself and my roommates to eat alone, so I decided to begin sharing this passion more widely.

   **The Recipe**